dfernandez79/jira-example/README.md

 A simple example that exposes Mulesoft JIRA though a simple web API.

-**Before running** the example you need to:
+**Before running** the example you need to install the required node.js modules:

-1. Generate server keys (since the server uses HTTPS):

-        cd keys
-        ./generate.sh

-2. Install the required node.js modules:

         npm install